-• For some of the f(x) that are polynomials given below the monomial form is also available.
+• For some of the f(x) that are polynomials given below the monomial form is also available or is easily and accurately determined due to integer coefficients using the binomial expansion or simple recursion for distinct roots.
 These should be useful in assessing the Horner's rule routine.
+They are also key to observing the difference in accuracy and stability of different forms of the same polynomial.